w-okada/voice-changer/README.md

 * Bad voice quality may be observed when changing Chunk with voice conversion started.
 The workaround is to stop and start conversion again.

+* Errors may occur when switching to different device with voice conversion enabled.

 ## How to use

 ### Running locally on Windows